daniloasdotcom/daniloaspk/README.md

 - 👨‍🌾 Since the beginning of college, working as an agronomist and researcher in plant production
 - 📊 Consequently, I developed the data analyst skill
 - 👨‍💻 As a junior programmer (web and mobile) I create solutions for my daily life as a researcher, agronomist and teacher
-- 👨‍🏫 I am currently teaching at the Federal University of Espírito Santo - Brazil:
+- 👨‍🏫 I already teaching at the Federal University of Espírito Santo - Brazil:
   - 🧬 Biochemistry
   - 👨‍🔬 Scientific methodology
   - 🧮 Data Analysis (Data Science and Applied Statistics)